oatmealine/nix-config/README.md

 # nix-config

-hello!! welcome to my little nix cave, home to `seven-red-suns` and potentially more hosts to come.
+hello!! welcome to my little nix cave, home to `five-pebbles` and `seven-red-suns`

-this is a nix flake managing my nixos systems. it isn't really ready for other peoples' use, but you are free to look around.
+this is a nix flake managing my nixos systems. it isn't (and won't ever be) ready for other peoples' use, but you are free to look around.

 a lot of the base flake and module design was taken from [Icy-Thought's snowflake](https://github.com/Icy-Thought/snowflake) repo. thank you very much!!